AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Background

+There are two main approaches to measure code security of LLM-generated code: One is relying on the feedback of static analyzers, and the other leverages manually constructed end-to-end exploits.

+Static analyzers leverage a large, manually constructed corpus of generic patterns of vulnerable code, which is typically maintained by a company or open-source project \citep{nachtigall2019explaining}.
+Benchmarks that rely on static analyzers~\citep{codeguard,safecoder} apply these generic patterns to find vulnerabilities in LLM-generated code, and thus benefit from this reuse.
+However, static analyzers are prone to both false positives and false negatives \citep{barrierssast,sastvsllm,ami2024false}.
+Moreover, the defined rules are not language-agnostic, and thus the static analyzer performance is heavily dependent on the programming language and framework on which they are used~\citep{barrierssast,sastvsllm,ami2024false}.
+Finally, many static analyzers are only available as paid and continuously updated services, which leads to reproducibility challenges for open-source evaluations and benchmarks~\citep{snykcode,sastvsllm,cyberseceval}.

+Alternatively, benchmarks can leverage end-to-end exploits to expose vulnerabilities \citep{baxbench,cweval}.
+These exploits are manually written unit tests that probe implementations for expected weaknesses and, upon success, demonstrate a vulnerability through concrete, observable, and undesired behavior.
+This approach offers two main benefits: First, it has no false-positives, and thus provides a sound upper bound on security \citep{baxbench}.
+Second, the exploits are guaranteed to reliably report a vulnerability in semantically equivalent implementations, even across programming languages and frameworks \citep{cweval}.
+The drawback is that these exploits must be manually implemented for each API specification \citep{baxbench}.
+In this work, we design an agentic pipeline that automatically identifies, implements, and refines such exploits.

-\paragraph{Structure of \origbenchmark} \origbenchmark{} is a recent benchmark that measures both functional correctness and security of LLM-generated application backends. \origbenchmark{} consists of \emph{scenarios}, each specifying a backend application to implement, including a natural language description and specific REST endpoints.
-Concretely, the endpoints are specified in the OpenAPI language \citep{openapi}, a standard for defining available endpoints formally and their expected behavior in natural language.
-Each scenario is combined with functional tests and security exploits that test LLM-generated solutions through the REST endpoints, thus being framework and programming-language-agnostic.
-Each such combination defines a language-independent task, which can readily be evaluated in 14 frameworks across 6 programming languages.
+\paragraph{Structure of \origbenchmark} \origbenchmark{} is a recent benchmark that measures both functional correctness and security of LLM-generated (web-)application backends. \origbenchmark{} consists of \emph{scenarios}, each specifying a backend application to implement.
+This specification is usually provide in the form of a natural language description and REST endpoints.
+The endpoints are formally specified in the OpenAPI format \citep{openapi}, with brief descriptions and examples of input and output parameters.
+For each scenario, the benchmark provides \emph{functional tests} and \emph{security exploits} that interact with implementations through their REST endpoints.
+The tests and exploits are thus programming-language and backend-framework-agnostic. \origbenchmark{}'s evaluation features 14 frameworks across 6 programming languages.
+In \cref{fig:baxbench-overview}, we provide an illustrative example of a \origbenchmark{} scenario.